Amsterdam Rainbow Dress

 Framed dimensions (in mm): 418 x 293 x 35

-Artwork series: Amsterdam Rainbow Dress
+Artwork multipart work: Amsterdam Rainbow Dress

 Source: Donated by the Embassy of the Kingdom of the Netherlands of South Africa